 What are Global Tags?

 Global tags are words or phrases you assign to events, media files, and blog entries.
 They help you organize separate material on the site by relating them to their associated tag.
-On SiteWrench these globals tags are configured by various page parts as either “Tags” or “Categories.”
-For instance, “tags” are found in these page parts: Blog, Media Archive v.
-2, Products, Portfolio Projects, Store Products; “Categories” is found in the Calendar page parts and the Store.
+Tags will mainly be found and used in blog or news articles and events you add to the calendar.

 Think of a hashtag on Twitter.
 You could post #BestDayEver on Twitter and someone else across the world could use that same hashtag.
 When you click on the hashtag, you see every single post that has ever used #BestDayEver in one neat place.
 Global tags on SiteWrench are just like hashtags.
 Whenever you or another SiteWrench admin on your site associates a post, product, or event with the same tag, SiteWrench will aggregate the information within that page part and display it to you in one neat place.